 May also affect the jaws, tongue, forehead, and eyelids and, to a lesser degree, the voice

 In some people, a tremor never develops.
-Sometimes the tremor becomes less obvious as the disease progresses.
+Sometimes the tremor becomes less obvious as the disease progresses and muscles become stiffer.

 Parkinson disease typically also causes the following symptoms: